gfranzini/tracer-manual/limitations.md

 ## Absence of _code_ documentation

 The ca. 700 algorithms constituting TRACER are accessible through TRACER's Javadoc but are not documented in detail.
-This is an issue for those wishing to reuse TRACER's code in other projects.
-However, if one were to provide half a page description for every algorithm in TRACER, we would end up with a gigantic volume of text.
+This is an issue for those wishing to reuse TRACER's code in other projects but to provide a short description for every algorithm in TRACER would require significant resources.
+This user manual serves as a compromise and describes the most popular algorithms for this type of textual analysis.